 Since there’s no rain gear, you are left with less baggage, thus, less heat buildup.
 The body is cooled down by rain.
 Just remember to always change eto dry clothes once the weather or the situation allows!

-A rain gear is a hiker’s best friend, but if there’s no choice, at least be strategic with planning the locations of the trip.
+Rain gear is a hiker’s best friend, but if there’s no choice, at least be strategic with planning the locations of the trip.
 It can be tedious having to change and carry wet clothes along the way.

 For hikers and backpackers, a great rain jacket is enough to do the trick.
 Using a rain cover for your backpack is also a great idea.
-If you decide to use a full rain suit, take note that it can build up sweat which makes the hiker even more wet as compared to when she allows some drizzle in.
+If you decide to use a full rain suit, take note that it can build up a sweat which makes the hiker even wetter as compared to when she allows some drizzle in.
 Some cold rain is a lot better than having to deal with sticky hot sweat.

 If you’re in for just some camping trips, a light poncho or umbrella is sufficient.
-They are cheap and they can do the job.
+They are cheap, and they can do the job.
 On the other hand, if a person is not using a cooking tent, a poncho will be a great option since they allow the hands to move freely.